 Towards the middle of Vietnam, close to the mouth of the Thu Bon River is Hoi An.
 This small city used to be an old trading port and is particularly famous for its beautiful Ancient Town, which has been listed as a Unesco Heritage Site since December 1999.
-In this guide, I will tell you some of the things you could do in the city if you were to visit for a short trip such as 24-48 hours.
+In this guide, you’ll find some of the things you could do in the city.
 You will also find suggestions on places to eat, places to stay, photography tips and some helpful destination information.

 Things to See and Do